NitBravoA92/redux-basics-warm-up/README.md

 # Redux Basics: Warm-up

-Exercise to Use Redux in Reacjs
+Exercise to Use Redux Toolkit and React Redux.

 # Getting Started with Create React App